leomoon-studios/openvpn-installer-for-linux/README.md

     *   CentOS 8 x64, arm64
     *   Ubuntu >= 18.04 x86, x64, armf, arm64
 *   Automatic setup of firewall rules using iptables
-*   Has many customizable options
+*   Has many customization options
 *   Ability to define a FQDN with OpenVPN
 *   Includes silent and CLI install
 *   Includes silent and CLI management (&ldquo;sudo lmovpn&rdquo;):